arielccjr/Journal2025/README.txt

-# **: LAW-FOR-THE-SELF:**
-    [HIERARCHY = EAT AND BE EATEN.
-FORGET-ERASE NATURAL-ENGLISH.]
-    [FAIRNESS = KNOW AND BE KNOWN.
-READ-WRITE ARITHMETIC-&-LOGIC, SENSES IN LATIN-&-GREEK]

-# **FOR THE WORD-&-LIGHT.**
-    FOR THE BEGINNING IS WITH THE WORD.
-    FOR THE WORD IS WITH THE LORD.
-    FOR THE LORD IS FOR THE WORD.

-    IN PRINCIPIO ERAT VERBUM, ET VERBUM ERAT APUD DEUM, ET DEUS ERAT VERBUM."
-    - IOANNES 1

-    FOR THE BEGINNING IS WITH THE CREATION OF THE HEAVEN-&-EARTH BY THE LORD.
-    FOR THE EARTH IS WITHOUT THE FORM (AND IS WITH THE VOID).
-    FOR THE DARKNESS IS WITH THE FACE OF THE DEEP.
-    FOR THE SPIRIT OF THE LORD IS WITH THE FACE OF THE WATERS.
-    FOR THE SAID(SPEECH) OF THE LORD IS FOR THE LIGHT.
-    AND FOR THE LIGHT IS WITH THE LORD.

-    IN PRINCIPIO CREAVIT DEUS CAELUM ET TERRAM.
-    TERRA AUTEM ERAT INANIS ET VACUA, ET TENEBRAE ERANT SUPER FACIEM ABYSSI: ET SPIRITUS DEI FEREBATUR SUPER AQUAS.
-    DIXITQUE DEUS: FIAT LUX.
-ET FACTA EST LUX.
-    - GENESIS 1:1-3

-# **FOR THE CONDUCT.**
-    FOR THE PEOPLE OF THE FATHER IS WITH THE CREATION BY THE FATHER.
-    WITH THE KNOWLEDGE IN THE HEAVEN IS WITH THE HOLY-NAME OF THE FATHER.
-    FOR THE KNOWLEDGE OF THE TRUTH IS FOR THE PEOPLE OF THE FATHER.
-    FOR THE KINGDOM OF THE FATHER IS WITH THE KNOWLEDGE OF THE TRUTH.
-    FOR THE KNOWLEDGE OF THE SPIRIT IS FOR THE UNITY WITH THE FATHER.
-    FOR THE FREEDOM OF THE ACTIONS IS WITH THE KNOWLEDGE BY THE TRUTH.
-    FOR THE PROTECTION OF THE EARTH IS WITH THE LIFE OF THE PEOPLE.
-    FOR THE KNOWLEDGE OF THE FATHER IS WITH THE PROTECTION FOR THE PEOPLE.
-    FOR THE TRUTH OF THE PEOPLE IS WITH THE PATH INTO THE HEAVEN.
-    FOR THE TEACHING OF THE PEOPLE IS WITH THE TRUTH OF THE PEOPLE.
-    FOR THE KNOWLEDGE OF THIS DAY IS WITH THE PRODUCTION(WORKING) AND LEARNING-SKILLS OF THE PEOPLE.
-    FOR THE WRONGS(SINS) AGAINST THE KNOWLEDGE IS WITH THE ACTIONS OF THE PEOPLE.
-    FOR THE SINS(TEMPTATIONS OF THE FLESH) OF THE PEOPLE IS FOR THE WRONGS AGAINST OUR NEIGHBOR.
-    FOR THE KNOWLEDGE OF THE PEOPLE IS IN THE FORGIVENESS OF THOSE WRONG-DECISIONS.
-    FOR THE PEOPLE OF THE DEBTS ARE WITH THE RESPONSIBILITY IN THE TRUTH.
-    FOR THE PEOPLE OF THE AWARENESS ARE WITH THE FORGIVING WITH THE TRUTH.
-    FOR THE KNOWLEDGE OF THE PEOPLE-LEADERS IS WITH THE TEACHING WITH THE TRUTH.
-    FOR THE EVIL OF THE PEOPLE IS WITH THE LACK OF THE KNOWLEDGE OF THE TRUTH.
-    FOR THE KNOWLEDGE OF THE TRUTH IS WITH THE FREEDOM OF THE PEOPLE AGAINST THE EVIL OF THE DARKNESS(LACK OF KNOWLEDGE).
-    FOR THE PEOPLE ARE WITH THIS AGREEMENT.

-    PATER NOSTER, QUI ES IN CAELIS, SANCTIFICETUR NOMEN TUUM.
-    ADVENIAT REGNUM TUUM.
-FIAT VOLUNTAS TUA, SICUT IN CAELO ET IN TERRA.
-    PANEM NOSTRUM QUOTIDIANUM DA NOBIS HODIE, ET DIMITTE NOBIS DEBITA NOSTRA SICUT ET NOS DIMITTIMUS DEBITORIBUS NOSTRIS.
-    ET NE NOS INDUCAS IN TENTATIONEM, SED LIBERA NOS A MALO.
-    AMEN.

 # **~QUESTION-PLAN (RHETORIC)**
 # **~FLOW: IN:SEE/HEAR/FEEL/SMELL/TASTE(STIMULUS) = OUT:BE(SEEN/HEARD/FELT/SMELLED/TASTED), GRATIFICATION**
     : Motion is the transition of the potentiality (what something could be (+/-)) for the actuality (what it is (0)).